wetryingtodorock/getblock-docs/en/rpc-service/eth/json-rpc/eth_eth_unsubscribe.md

 ---
-title: eth:eth_unsubscribe \[POST\]
+title: eth:eth_unsubscribe - Ethereum
-description: Cancels specified subscription.
-Returns true if canceled successfully orfalse otherwise.
+description: Example code for the eth:eth_unsubscribe json-rpc method. Сomplete guide on how to use eth:eth_unsubscribe json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters